ZombifiedV2/batcrasher/README.md

 # batcrasher
-batcrasher is a crasher that uses batch to kill windows
+batcrasher is a crasher that uses batch to kill windows, inspired by the youareanidiot thing
 # Download
 you can download from releases tab